AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/linux.md

 ## Use plain DNS

 If you prefer not to use extra software for DNS configuration, you can opt for unencrypted DNS.
-You have two choices: using linked IPs or dedicated IPs.
+You have two choices: using linked IPs or dedicated IPs:

 - [Dedicated IPs](/private-dns/connect-devices/other-options/dedicated-ip.md)
 - [Linked IPs](/private-dns/connect-devices/other-options/linked-ip.md)